C2DH/ranketwo/_assignments/social-media-historians/05-preservation.md

   - In which way and by what means?
   - What would motivate you to make this effort of preserving your private archive?
   - What are your ideas about who owns the copyright and how your privacy and that of your social circle should be dealt with?

+[instead of a table, create an empty rectangular box, with 4 rows and each a number]

 1.
 2.